-In areas around Eldoret Kapsoya and Kitale the maize crop is at the flowering stage while the bean is at the maturity stage and are wilting due to insufficient rainfall, with poor yields being expected.
+In areas around Eldoret Kapsoya and Kitale the maize and bean crop are at the flowering stages and are wilting due to insufficient rainfall, with poor yields being expected.
+Harvesting of the bean crop is complete with reports of poor yields.

 In areas around Kisii maize crop harvesting has started with normal yields being reported.
 A few farmers have started land preparation in readiness for the next season.
 (Figs.1-3).